openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 Function: Increases the capacity of this queue.

-Expands the queue by additional size.
-No expansion occurs when:
-1. additional ≤ 0
-2. Remaining capacity ≥ additional

-When remaining capacity < additional, expansion occurs to the maximum value between:
-1. Original capacity × 1.5 (rounded down)
-2. additional + used capacity
+Expand the queue capacity by an additional size.
+No expansion occurs under the following conditions: 1.
+When `additional` is less than or equal to zero.
+2. When the remaining capacity of the queue is greater than or equal to `additional`.
+When expansion is required (i.e., remaining capacity < `additional`), the new capacity will be set to the maximum value between: 1.5 times the original capacity (rounded down).
+The sum of `additional` and currently used capacity.

 Parameters: